Skip to content

 Dating yourself, for example, means you've left room in your schedule explicitly for enjoyment.
 From there, it's a lot easier to allocate the time and energy to building a relationship than if you were, say, working all day.

-It's also limiting to live with parents while hooking up and playing the field.
+It's also limiting to live with parents while hooking up and playing the field — consider your options outside the home.
 You get the idea.

-Prep your living space and calendar as if you were expecting company and experiences that embody your core desired feelings.
+Prep your living (or play) space and calendar as if you were expecting company and experiences that embody your core desired feelings.

 What wants and needs am I looking to fulfill with this connection?